sehlen-bsi/botan-docs/docs/cryptodoc/src/05_07_slh_dsa.rst

    | ``SLH-DSA-<hash>-256f`` | 32        | 68        | 17        | 4          | 9         | 35        | 4            | 49        |
    +-------------------------+-----------+-----------+-----------+------------+-----------+-----------+--------------+-----------+

-SLH-DSA key generation follows Section 10.1 of [FIPS-205]_ and is implemented in :srcref:`[src/lib/pubkey/sphincsplus/sphincsplus_common]/sphincsplus.cpp:306|SphincsPlus_PrivateKey` within the ``SphincsPlus_PrivateKey`` constructor.
+SLH-DSA key generation follows Sections 9.1 and 10.1 of [FIPS-205]_ and is implemented in :srcref:`[src/lib/pubkey/sphincsplus/sphincsplus_common]/sphincsplus.cpp:306|SphincsPlus_PrivateKey` within the ``SphincsPlus_PrivateKey`` constructor.
 It works as follows: